-Noncombustible surface - A surface made of material that will not ignite, burn, support combustion, or release flammable vapors when subjected to fire or heat as per the ASTM E136 standard.
-For the most part, these are materials that are largely comprised of inorganic materials such as stone, steel, iron, brick, tile, concrete, slate, and glass.
-Avoid common building materials such as gypsum board as well as paint, wall coverings, and any type of wood.
+\ Noncombustible surface - A surface made of material that will not ignite, burn, support combustion, or release flammable vapors when subjected to fire or heat as per the ASTM E136 standard.
+For the most part, these are surfaces that are largely comprised of inorganic materials such as stone, steel, iron, brick, tile, concrete, slate, and glass.
+Avoid common building materials such as gypsum board as well as any paint, wall coverings, or wood.